application-stacks/runtime-component-operator/doc/troubleshooting.md

   $ oc get runtimeapplication my-app -o yaml
   ```

-  Ensure that the effective CR values are what you want since the initial CR values you specified might have been masked by the default values from the default and constant `ConfigMap`s.
+  Ensure that the effective CR values are what you want.

 * Check the `status` section of the CR.
 If the CR was successfully reconciled, the output should look like the following: